www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/documentation/weekly-maintain-guidelines-and-documentation.md

 * [ ] Create a short documentation and writing manifesto.
 * [ ] Every document in the Network Community should be linked by another document in Network project.
   In other words, the Community documents should be considered to be part of the documentation.
+* [ ] Consider creating a newsletter that bundles blog, social media posts and interesting info like releases of other optimization software, that contain something interesting regarding optimization.
+    * [ ] Add newsletter to global changelog.
 # Done Tasks
 * [x] Add padding to the left of lists, in order to avoid clipping.